1-dayclair/express-server-application/README.md

 The following application is an ongoing document, and it will be updated as such:

-This application is a rorschach and most importantly a poem and insight into the newest and quickest ideas I come across most closest to real time.
+This application is a rorschach Circular! and most importantly a poem and insight into the newest ideas one comes across.
+Users can add how they feel about the collective of images on the screen and submit their comments where they will be posted.